miitestingacc/keeganturnerdev.github.io/_posts/2024-02-03-Install Let's Encrypt SSL certificate on your web server.md

 Step 1 Install Certbot using PIP

+This command installs Python 3, the "venv" module for creating Python virtual environments

 ```
 sudo apt install python3 python3-venv libaugeas0
 ```

 Step 2 Set up a virtual environment

+We now create a Python virtual environment named "certbot" in the /opt/certbot/ directory using the "venv" module.

 ```
 sudo python3 -m venv /opt/certbot/